ocamllabs/furore/weekly/weeklies.md

-We decided to ask our interns to keep a raw worklog/summary of their work each week to make it easier to see and gauge progress.
+We ask our interns to keep a raw worklog/summary of their work each week to make it easier to see and gauge progress.
 Now all members of the group can see the status of a project, and we can generate monthly project summaries.

 ## Week 16: April 18th-April 24th